Planning for an influx of assets

 Tara Brown directs Hidden Leaf Foundation.
 Hidden Leaf’s mission is to expand inner awareness within social change organizations in order to enhance the effectiveness of the progressive movement.
 Tara and Hidden Leaf helped launch and sustain the Seasons Fund for Social Transformation.
 After ten years working in international community development, Tara began her work for transformational social change with a Masters Degree in Integral Anthropology (focusing on Ecology and Social Change).
 For six years, she then directed the Institute for Deep Ecology, which articulates a mind/body/spirit worldview addressing many of today's pressing social and environmental quandaries.
 Tara’s current passions include surfing and parenting her 18-year-old son.

-Katherine Lorenz is President of the Cynthia and George Mitchell Foundation, a family foundation focusing on environmental sustainability in Texas, and is a National Center for Family Philanthropy Fellow and board member.
+Katherine Lorenz is President of the Cynthia and George Mitchell Foundation, a family foundation focusing on environmental sustainability in Texas, and is a National Center for Family Philanthropy Fellow and board chair.
 Previously, she served as Deputy Director for the Institute for Philanthropy, whose mission is to increase effective philanthropy in the UK and internationally.
 Read more.

 What participants said: